The Zombie Book

 “Call it women’s intuition.”

 “You don’t trust us?
-Why?” this from the forth man, still hidden by the darkness.
+Why?”
+This from the fourth man, still hidden by the darkness.

 “You trapped me, took my weapons and now you’re talking about taking my baby.
 I’m sorry if I don’t feel all kinds of warm and fuzzy towards you lot.”